AbeniYirgalem/AI-ML-Assignments/README.md

 # AI/ML-Assignments

 This repository contains my assignments for the Artificial Intelligence (AI) and Machine Learning (ML) course.
-Each folder corresponds to one assignment and includes the necessary code, reports, or notebooks.
+Each folder corresponds to one assignment and includes the necessary code and notebooks.

 ## Assignments